5 Reasons To Buy An Instant Boiling Water Tap

 Instead of waiting for a kettle to boil, you can precisely pour the amount of hot water you need for your cuppa, cooking or cleaning, saving you time and reducing the amount of boiling water you use, lowering your energy and water consumption.

 Boiling a traditional kettle costs around 2 pence, meaning if – like us – you drink a lot of tea and coffee, you could be spending up to 20 pence a day, and a whopping £350 a year, just on boiling the kettle for hot drinks.
-A boiling water tap costs around 3p per day in energy costs, saving you money in the long-run.
+A boiling water tap costs around 5.50p per day in energy costs, saving you money in the long-run.
+(Please Note: Prices may differ due to rising energy costs).

 Some boiling water taps give you total control of the temperature of the water.
 Tea and coffee drinkers will appreciate the temperature flexibility, which lets you pour water at 95 degrees, commonly accepted as the best temperature for hot drinks, or as low as 75 degrees if you prefer a gentler heat.